haquefardeen/awesome-dot/README.md

 - [Polkadot Next.js template](https://github.com/niklasp/polkadot-nextjs-starter)- A starter template for building frontend applications on the Polkadot network.
 - [Dotshield](https://dotshield.app/)-A tool that Automates the verification & moderation for Telegram Communities.
 - [Polkadot Deployment Portal](https://www.deploypolkadot.xyz/)- Deploy on Polkadot easily.
+- [PAPI Playground](https://papi-simulator.aipop.fun/)- For developers to craft, evaluate, and deploy React components that seamlessly interact with Polkadot.

 ### Polkadot Host Implementation